-OEICs are structured as , with the investors holding They are legislated in a special way r, and not under the Companies Acts.

-The OEIC invests shareholder's money in a pool of assets. --- -----------------
+OEICs are structured as , with the investors holding They are legisl lated in a special way, and not under the Companies Act S. The OEIC invests shareholder's money in a pool of assets.
 As suggested in the name, OEICs are - ended.
-No share repurchase apply so they are able to create new shares and redeem exiting ones according to investor
+No share repurchase apply so they are able to create new shares and redeer ,